RubixML/ML/docs/datasets/labeled.md

 public filterByLabel(callable $fn) : self
 ```

+!!! note
-> **Note:** The callback function is given a label as its only argument and should return true if the row should be kept or false if the row should be filtered out of the result.
+    The callback function is given a label as its only argument and should return true if the row should be kept or false if the row should be filtered out of the result.

 ```php
 $filtered = $dataset->filterByLabel(function ($label)) {